Protesters gather in Barcelona as Catalan referendum dealt a blow

 And Inigo Mendez de Vigo, a spokesman for the Spanish government, downplayed the importance of the protests.
 "There are more people who don't protest than who do," he said during an interview with Onda Cero radio.

-Separatists in Catalonia, a region with its own language and customs, have responded they have a democratic right to decide on their future.
+Polls show that Catalans are sharply divided on whether they want independence or not, with the latest survey commissioned by the regional government in July showing 49.4 per cent against and 41.1 per cent in favour.

-Pro-separatist parties captured 47.6 per cent of the vote in a September 2015 Catalan election which was billed as a proxy vote on independence, giving them a narrow majority of 72 seats in the 135-seat Catalan parliament.
+But Madrid's repeated insistence on the illegal nature of the independence drive has generated much resentment in a region where separatists were once far fewer, with critics in both camps saying the central government has not made any attempt to win over hearts and minds.

-But a survey commissioned by the regional government in July showed that 49.4 per cent of Catalans were against independence while 41.1 per cent were in favour.
+This has led to a perception that the central government doesn't care, exacerbated by the recent economic crisis and the fact that Catalonia pays more in taxes than it receives in investments and transfers from Madrid.